 These research related projects display a range of skills and the creative ideas of students, and the way in which these can be applied to achieve innovative design outcomes.
 There are new modes of representation, capturing a wide range of subjects in landscape architecture including: socially and culturally inclusive street and neighbourhood projects, health and well-being, displacement and refugee landscapes, creative heritage management, green infrastructure networks, coastal landscapes, flood remediation and hospital gardens.

 The projects provide an opportunity for viewing the work of the next generation of Landscape Architects and Garden Designers that will shape the design form of our cities as complex cultural, social and ecological products and reinterpret the rapidly changing context for landscape in the discussion of the contemporary city.

-Writtle Design would also like to recognise and thank all our visiting professors, lecturers, and professional partners who contribute to the student learning experience.
+Writtle Design would also like to recognise and thank all teaching staff, support staff and professional partners who have contributed to the student learning experience.